wangyu-/udp2raw/README.md

 # Features
-### Send / Receive UDP Packet with TCP/ICMP headers
+### Send / Receive UDP Packet with FakeTCP/ICMP headers
-TCP/ICMP headers help you bypass UDP blocking, UDP QOS or improper UDP NAT behavior on some ISPs.
-Raw packets with UDP headers are also supported.In UDP header mode,it behaves just like a normal UDP tunnel,and you can just make use of the other features.
+FakeTCP/ICMP headers help you bypass UDP blocking, UDP QOS or improper UDP NAT behavior on some ISPs.
+UDP headers are also supported.In UDP header mode,it behaves just like a normal UDP tunnel,and you can just make use of the other features.

 ### Simulate TCP Handshake
-Simulates the 3-way handshake, along with seq and ack_seq.
-TCP options MSS, sackOk, TS, TS_ack, wscale are also simulated.
-Real-time delivery guaranteed, no TCP over TCP problem when using OpenVPN.
+In FakeTcp mode,udp2raw simulates 3-way handshake, along with seq and ack_seq.
+TCP options MSS, sackOk, TS, TS_ack, wscale are also simulated.Real-time delivery guaranteed,no congrestion control or re-transmission,no TCP over TCP problem when using OpenVPN.

 ### Encrpytion, Anti-Replay
 * Encrypt your traffic with AES-128-CBC.